-- Japan's economy is likely to follow an improving trend with economic activity resuming and the impact of the novel coronavirus (COVID-19) waning gradually, but the pace is expected to be only moderate while vigilance against COVID-19 continues.
+- Japan's economy is likely to follow an improving trend with the impact of the novel coronavirus (COVID-19) waning gradually, but the pace is expected to be only moderate while vigilance against COVID-19 continues.
+Specifically, downward pressure stemming from the impact of a resurgence of COVID-19 is likely to remain strong for the time being, particularly in face-to-face services consumption.
 Thereafter, as the impact subsides globally, the economy is projected to keep improving further with overseas economies returning to a steady growth path. - The year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is likely to be negative for the time being, mainly affected by COVID-19, the past decline in crude oil prices, and the "Go To Travel" campaign.
-Thereafter, it is expected to turn positive and then increase gradually, since downward pressure on prices is projected to wane gradually along with economic improvement, and the effects of such factors as the decline in crude oil prices are likely to dissipate. - Compared with the previous projections in the July Outlook Report, the projected growth rate is lower for fiscal 2020, mainly due to a delay in recovery in services demand, but is somewhat higher for fiscal 2021 and more or less unchanged for fiscal 2022.
+Thereafter, it is expected to turn positive and then increase gradually, since downward pressure on prices is projected to wane gradually along with economic improvement and the effects of such factors as the decline in crude oil prices are likely to dissipate. - Compared with the previous projections in the October Outlook Report, the projected growth rates are somewhat higher, mainly for fiscal 2021, reflecting the effects of the government's economic measures in particular.
 The projected rates of increase in the CPI are more or less unchanged. - The outlook for economic activity and prices provided in this Outlook Report is extremely unclear, since it could change depending on the consequences of COVID-19 and the magnitude of their impact on domestic and overseas economies.
-The outlook is based on the assumption that COVID-19 will not spread again on such a large scale that the wide-ranging public health measures will need to be reinstated.
-It also is based on the premises that, while the impact of COVID-19 remains, firms' and households' medium- to long-term growth expectations will not decline substantially and the smooth functioning of financial intermediation will be ensured with financial system stability being maintained.
+The outlook is based on the assumption that the impact of COVID-19 will wane gradually and then almost subside toward the end of the projection period.
+It also is based on the premises that, while the impact remains, firms' and households' medium- to long-term growth expectations will not decline substantially and the smooth functioning of financial intermediation will be ensured with financial system stability being maintained.
 However, the assumption and premises entail high uncertainties. - With regard to the risk balance, risks to both economic activity and prices are skewed to the downside, mainly due to the impact of COVID-19.

-1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on October 28 and 29, 2020.
+1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on January 20 and 21, 2021.